hlooman/polis-masternode-tool-0.9.20/README.md

 # Polis Masternode Tool

-The main purpose of the application is to give masternode operators (MNOs) the ability to send the `start masternode` command through an easy to use a graphical user interface if the masternode collateral is controlled by a hardware wallet such as Trezor, KeepKey or Ledger.
+The main purpose of the application is to give masternode operators (MNOs) the ability to send the `start masternode` command through an easy to use a graphical user interface if the masternode collateral is controlled by a Trezor hardware wallet.

 ## Feature list